dch/glazier/README.md

         erl_build.sh

 * the output is logged into `$ERL_TOP/build_*.txt` if required
-* at this point I usually duplicate the OTP source tree for later, as Running the same command swapping the parameters will clean out the build tree completely.
+* at this point I usually duplicate the OTP source tree for later

         robocopy $ERL_TOP /relax/release/$OTP_REL -mir